fizzwidget/faction-friend/readme.txt

 - Now tracks faction Commendations purchaseable with Timewarped Badges (thanks Dragonwolf).
 Also tracks available badge -> commendation -> reputation conversions.
 - Now tracks Medallion of the Legion if you're lucky enough to find one (or rich enough to buy a few at the AH).
 - Fixed failure to load when AddonLoader is present.
 (Github issue #10)
+- Fixed issue where the blue "!" we show in the default Reputation window (indicating a faction with available reputation gains) wouldn't appear when it was supposed to.

 v.
 7.0 - 2016/08/18
 - Updated for WoW Patch 7.0 and Legion.
 (Thanks Dragonwolf!)